Cheramona

 Photo Credit 📷 : @photo._jh_.graphy

-Today we’re shining our spotlight on the UK's most innovative alt band Cheramona.
-Hailing from Glawgow with a truly unique genre bending style of their own that fuse midwest emo with folk punk, pop punk, power pop, and a dash of screamo flair blended into anything else that strikes their mood, which includes the entire kitchen sink and even a quick little classic rock jam (see bridge of “Scattershot Desires” at 2:03) on their 2025 EP Ramona's Lonely.
+Today we shine the spotlight on an innovative alt-band, Cheramona.
+Hailing from Glasgow and delivering a truly unique genre bending style of their own, one that fuses midwest emo with folk punk, pop punk, power pop, a dash of screamo flair, and anything else that strikes their mood.
+Yeah, that includes the entire kitchen sink and even a quick little classic rock jam (listen to the bridge of “Scattershot Desires” at 2:03) on their 2025 EP Ramona's Lonely.

 Singer / songwriter Cherry Brennan set out in 2022 with the intent of a solo project for Cheramona and a full length album.
-The guitarist / singer faced a plethora of challenges both musically and personally from her initial inception of the project and through the trials and tribulations faced, Cherry has ended up with a beautiful full band and a wildly inventive EP that debuted in July of 2025 titled Ramona's Lonely.
-Being the visionary for not only the visual art of the group, but also the main songwriter, Cherry expanded beyond the solo project by enlisting two of her closest friends with Matthew Duncan as the drummer, and Heather Cook as the bands bassist.
-“They’re two of my best friends and they’re the perfect rhythm section for the music I’m trying to make”.
+The guitarist / singer faced a plethora of challenges both musically and personally from her initial inception of the project.
+Through the trials and tribulations faced, Cherry has ended up with a beautiful full band and a wildly inventive EP that debuted in July of 2025 titled Ramona's Lonely.
+Being the visionary for not only the visual art, and also the main songwriter, Cherry expanded beyond the solo project by enlisting two of her closest friends: Matthew Duncan as the drummer, and Heather Cook as the bassist.
+“They’re two of my best friends and they’re the perfect rhythm section for the music I’m trying to make,” Cherry tells us.

-So with no real clear way to box in this art, and no ‘one size fits all’ label to slap onto the band name, with no exact genre to define this fusion style, I ask Cherry of her inspirations that shaped the cutting edge style of Cheramona.
-“Too many bands influenced these songs!
+So with no real clear way to box in this art, and no ‘one size fits all’ label to slap onto the band name, and without an exact genre to define this fusion style, I ask Cherry of her inspirations that shaped the cutting edge style of Cheramona: “Too many bands influenced these songs!
 It’s an eclectic project for a reason… In terms of overall influences, Bomb The Music Industry/Jeff Rosenstock, early Weezer, awakebutstillinbed, Weatherday and The Brave Little Abacus matter the most to me.
 To me, they prove that there’s a connection between Power Pop and Midwest Emo that I’m keen to explore as much as possible.”

 “It’s been such a long time coming for this EP and I’m just glad it's out and we can move onto something new.
 I love it, it represents a hard time in my life and one of the ways that it got easier overtime.
 I had started writing most of these songs in 2022, just after I had left high school, and was given some autonomy I thought I would never get.
 Ramona’s Lonely is an EP about having your humanity taken away from you by the school system, but being able to find yourself again through art and creation.
 It's quite literally DIY or DIE I suppose.”